Blessan-Alex/redbox-v2/knowledge-bank/django-app-service-audit.md

 ## **Conclusion**

-The Django App Service is a **well-architected, production-ready microservice** with:
+The Django App Service is a **well-architected web application** with modern features, but it **lacks the core RAG capabilities** described in the architecture documentation:

 ✅ **Modern Tech Stack**: Django 5.1, WebSockets, Lit components
-✅ **Comprehensive Features**: File processing, AI chat, user management
+✅ **Basic Features**: File upload, AI chat, user management
 ✅ **Scalable Design**: Queue-based processing, microservice architecture
 ✅ **Government Standards**: GOV.UK design system, accessibility compliance
 ✅ **Developer Friendly**: Good documentation, test coverage, Docker support

-**Perfect for hackathons** - teams can quickly extend functionality, add new features, and create compelling demos within 1-3 days.
+❌ **Critical Missing**: Complete RAG pipeline (chunking, embeddings, vector search)
+❌ **Current Reality**: Passes ALL documents as full text to LLM (no intelligent retrieval)

+**Hackathon Opportunity**: Teams can implement the missing RAG pipeline to transform this from a basic document storage system into a true RAG system with semantic search capabilities.

 ---

-*This audit provides everything needed to understand, run, extend, and demo the Django App Service.
-The codebase is mature, well-structured, and ready for rapid development.*
+*This audit reveals the gap between the documented architecture and actual implementation.
+The Django App Service is a solid foundation for building a RAG system, but requires significant work to implement the missing chunking, embedding, and vector search components.*